New Orleans mayor suggests nixing next year’s Mardi Gras due to coronavirus

-NEW ORLEANS —Mayor LaToya Cantrell on Tuesday floating the idea of canceling next year’s Mardi Gras because of coronavirus, as she fends off criticism that she acted too slowly to stop the spread of disease at this year parades.
+NEW ORLEANS —Mayor LaToya Cantrell on Tuesday floated the idea of canceling next year’s Mardi Gras because of coronavirus, as she fends off criticism that she acted too slowly to stop the spread of disease at this year parades.

 The move would deliver a massive economic blow to New Orleans, where the annual Mardi Gras festival is an international celebration and the biggest annual event on the city’s calendar.